expfactory/expfactory-python/doc/source/development.rst

 '''''''''''''''''''''''

-Manual preview of folder
+Manual run of folder
 ........................
 It makes most sense to work directly from a folder in the expfactory-experiments repo that you have cloned.
 This method will work if you have an internet connection, as the expfactory executable will quickly plug your experiment into a battery, and open up the page in your browser.
-To do this, you can cd into your experiment folder, and use the `--preview` command:
+To do this, you can cd into your experiment folder, and use the `--run` command.
+This command can be used to run or preview a single experiment locally:

 ::

       cd simple_experiment
-      expfactory --preview
+      expfactory --run

 You can also specify the folder as an argument:

 ::

-      expfactory --preview --folder /home/vanessa/Desktop/simple_rt
+      expfactory --run --folder /home/vanessa/Desktop/simple_rt